Fyllingen Fotball

-Fyllingen Fotball was a Norwegian association football club from Fyllingsdalen, Bergen, Hordaland.
+Fyllingen Fotball is a Norwegian association football club from Fyllingsdalen, Bergen, Hordaland.

 It was founded as a formally independent section of the alliance sports club Fyllingen IL on 1 January 1994.
 Fyllingen IL was founded on 6 June 1946.
 Fyllingen Fotball still uses Fyllingen IL's logo.

 The club played in the Norwegian top flight in 1990, 1991 and 1993, and reached the Norwegian Cup final in 1990, where they lost 5–1 against Rosenborg.
 This earned them a place in the 1991–92 European Cup Winners' Cup, where they were eliminated by Atlético Madrid in the first round.

 Fyllingen played in the 1. divisjon from 1994 to 1996 and in the 2. divisjon from 1997 till 2009.
 The last two seasons of its existence, the club played in the 3. divisjon.
 After the 2011 season, Fyllingen merged with Løv-Ham to create FK Fyllingsdalen, and the two clubs ceased to exist.
+The team was revived for the 2025 season, starting in the Seventh Division.